Girlguiding: History

-In 1910 Robert Baden-Powell formed the Girl Guides and asked his sister Agnes to look after the Girl Guides organisation.
-A few years later Baden-Powell's new wife Olave became involved and, in 1918, was appointed Chief Guide.
+In 1910, Robert Baden-Powell formed, the Girl Guides, as a separate organisation for girls, and asked his sister Agnes to look after the organisation.
+A few years later Baden-Powell's new wife Olave became involved and, in 1918, the organisation appointed her as its Chief Guide.

 The name Guides was chosen from Baden-Powell's military background, "Guides" had operated in the north-west frontier in India, their main task was to go on hazardous expeditions.
 These men had particularly influenced Baden-Powell as they continued training minds and body even when off duty.
 As a result, Baden Powell decided Girl Guides would be a suitable name for the pioneering young women's movement he wished to establish.

 In 1914 Rosebuds were established for girls aged 8–10, this name was later changed to Brownies.
 Two years later in 1916 the first Senior Guide groups were formed, in 1920 these groups became Rangers.
-1943 saw the establishment of the Trefoil Guild for members over 21 (now 18) who wished to remain a part of the movement but couldn't remain active with a unit.
-The section for the youngest members of the association, Rainbows, was introduced in 1987 for girls aged 5–7 (4–7 in Ulster).
+1943 saw the establishment of the Trefoil Guild for those over 21 (now 18) who wished to remain connected with the organisation but couldn't remain active with a unit.
+The section for the youngest participants, Rainbows, was introduced in 1987 for girls aged 5–7 (4–7 in Ulster).

-In 1936 the then Girl Guides Association was one of the founding members of The National Council for Voluntary Youth Services (NCVYS), which was created with the aim of promoting and supporting youth development work across England.
-Girlguiding has remained a member of NCVYS ever since.
+In 1936 it was one of the founding members of The National Council for Voluntary Youth Services (NCVYS), which was created with the aim of promoting and supporting youth development work across England.
+It has remained a member of NCVYS ever since.

-In 1964, a "Working Party" was established to review and update the whole programme of the association; their 195-page report was published in 1966 under the title Tomorrow's Guide.
-These recommendations were implemented in 1968 and included new uniforms, badges and awards across all the sections of the association.
-Land, Sea and Air Rangers were merged into a single Ranger Guide Service Section.
+In 1964, it established a working party to review and update all programmes.
+Its 195-page report, Tomorrow's Guide, was published in 1966, with recommendations implemented in 1968, which included new uniforms, badges and awards across all its training sections.
+Rangers, Sea Rangers and Air Rangers were merged into a single Ranger Guide Service Section.